EasyConNS/.github/profile/README.md

 - Search image with a Capture Device

 ## MCU
 It's eays to migrate EasyConAPI to a new hardware.
-Amiibo can only work in ESP32
+Amiibo can only work on ESP32
-- AVR（UNO、Teensy、Teensy plus）
+- AVR（UNO、Leonardo、Teensy、Teensy plus）
-- STM32（F1、F4）
+- STM32（F1xx、F4xx）
-- ESP32（all ESP32 dev board）
+- ESP32（all ESP32 dev board,C3 with usbHID）
 - CH32（F1，dual usb）
+- RP2040（pico/zero）

 ## Community
 QQ Group:946057081